Appointments, Promotions and Tenure (APT)

 5. An optional Personal Statement.
 If included, the personal statement should be limited to three pages.
 The personal statement should discuss the candidate’s responsibilities and accomplishments, and may discuss other information that would give the committee additional perspectives on the candidate's career path or productivity.

-6. An Educator Portfolio is optional but is suggested for promotions on the Educator Scholar Track.
-As described in the instructions for the educator portfolio, this document should focus on teaching activities, program development, teaching evaluations and education-related outcome studies.
-An educator portfolio can also be submitted, but is optional, for candidates on other tracks.
+6. An Executive Summary Educator Portfolio is optional but is suggested for promotions on the Educator Scholar Track.
+As described in the guidelines for the educator portfolio, this document should focus on teaching activities, program development, teaching evaluations, and education-related outcome studies.
+An Executive Summary Educator Portfolio can also be submitted, but is optional, for candidates on other tracks.

 7. A Scholarly Activity Portfolio can be submitted if the candidate's extent of scholarly activities would not be clear from the curriculum vitae.
 As described in the instructions for the scholarly activity portfolio, this document is aimed at describing the candidate's role in each scholarly activity and providing additional details on scholarly activities that are not in an electronic journal or readily available to the committee for review.